glitchgod0/Discord-Plugin/README.md

 ## Current Flaws
 * Games list is a bit empty currently (Open PR's!!)
-* Requires a plugin, could probably be done through other things in the Klog.
 * Uses the Klog, Due to a limitation, only 1 client can access the Klog at once.